shiyis/nlpwme/modules/1a-nn.md

 ```
 (1) how can the meanings of words be characterized.
-(2) how are word meaning combined to yield sentence meaning.
+(2) how are word meanings combined to yield sentence meaning.
 ```

 The meaning of a word is a set of semantic features used to determine its real-world referent, and sentence meaning is an aggregation of these meanings;the meaning of _bachelor_ would be equated with features such as [HUMAN, MALE.
 UNMARRIED].
 This view has been beneficial in linguistic and psychological research, but has faced challenges such as identifying prime features for concrete nouns and some verbs, and polysemy.